NEWv1.18: AI Revenue & Actions

 Frequently Asked Questions

-Five key factors drive citability: 1) Specificity—concrete data, statistics, and named examples rather than vague claims, 2) Structure—clear headings, FAQ sections, and definition blocks that AI can extract cleanly, 3) Authority—author credentials, institutional backing, and third-party validation, 4) Freshness—recent publication or update dates with current information, 5) Uniqueness—original research, proprietary data, or expert insights not available elsewhere.
-Content scoring highest on all five factors achieves 3-5x higher citation rates than content strong in only one dimension.
+Five key factors drive citability.
+1) Specificity: concrete data, statistics, and named examples rather than vague claims, 2) Structure: clear headings, FAQ sections, and definition blocks that AI can extract cleanly, 3) Authority: author credentials, institutional backing, and third-party validation, 4) Freshness: recent publication or update dates with current information, 5) Uniqueness: original research, proprietary data, or expert insights not available elsewhere.
+Content scoring highest on all five factors is far more likely to be cited than content strong in only one dimension.

 Share: